Program

 Novel technologies for multi-string well integrity evaluation: New Physics for Old Challenges

-11:40 AM Frank Kuri History of Lake Erie Drilling
+11:40 AM Frank Kuri

 12:45 PM Dawn Gallagher Murphy